securitybunker/databunker.org/content/use-case/soc2-compliance/index.md

 type = "textpage"
 headless = false
 hidenavbar = true
-title = "Accelerate SOC2 compliance using open-source Databunker" summary = "This article explores how open-source Databunker can accelerate SOC2 compliance for your organization"
+title = "Accelerate SOC2 compliance with open-source Databunker" summary = "This article explores how open-source Databunker can accelerate SOC2 compliance for your organization"
 +++